 At The Right Key, it is my aim to equip every client with their own strategies for dealing with the individual challenges they have to face in life.
 I offer a safe and supportive environment in which you can explore, express and confront your feelings in order to understand the underlying causes of your current unease and facilitate your key to change.

 I offer individual, couples and family counselling and I have experience working with people of all ages and from varying backgrounds.
 I am a qualified teacher and have particular experience supporting children and young adults, their parents and professionals who work with them.

 What Makes Me Different?

-I work with anyone who feels something isn’t quite right and may be experiencing difficulty understanding their role in life, finding happiness or contentment, and being able to cope with the daily challenges their lives present.
+I work with anyone who feels something isn’t quite right and may be experiencing difficulty understanding their role in life, finding happiness or contentment, and being able to cope with the daily challenges their life presents.

 Whilst many people will come to counselling with very specific reasons for wanting help, some of you will simply be aware of feeling ‘out of balance’, unsure or questioning.
-If you have a desire to confront or re-evaluate any aspect of your life, then I will try to tailor an approach to facilitate your key to change.
-I have a reputation for being very open-minded and ready to actively listen to anyone no matter what the problem.
+If you have a desire to confront or re-evaluate any aspect of your life, then I will try to tailor an approach to suit your needs.
+I have a reputation for being very open-minded and ready to actively listen to anyone, no matter what the problem.